 It is also known as cognitive disability or mental retardation and refers to a chronic condition involving the limitation in mental functioning and skills such as communication, taking care of oneself and others.

-This results in social segregation of a child and thus delayed development of the child’s behavior.
-The onset of sub average intelligence is usually in the childhood period thus the development of the child is impaired.
+This results in social segregation of a child—and thus delayed development of the child’s behavior.
+The onset of sub average intelligence is usually in the childhood period therefore the development of the child is impaired.

 Epidemiology of Intellectual Disability

 Intellectual disability among children is one of the most common causes of developmental disability.
-It affects 1—3% of the worldwide population, all whom require special care but very few receive it.
-Out of this 40—50% have emotional and behavioral problems or are affected by a psychiatric disorder in their lifetime.
+It affects 1–3% of the worldwide population; all of them require special care but very few receive it.
+Out of this number, 40–50% have emotional and behavioral problems or are affected by a psychiatric disorder in their lifetime.